unitaryfoundation/ucc-bench/README.md

 in path `{out_dir}/{runner_name}/{suite_id}/{uid_date}/{uid}.json`.
 There are also sibling CSV files showing a summary of performance data.
 See the [`README.md`](./results/README.md) for more information on how those results are stored and relate to git history.

+At this time, only the `compilation` and `simulation` benchmark suites are run on an automated basis.
+To explore `layout` benchmarks, you should follow the instructions above to run locally.

 ## License